MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/integrate-the-windows-web-application-gallery-into-a-control-panel.md

 3. Note the idref="PHPApp" and idref="MySQLApp" properties.
 They refer to another &lt;dependency&gt; element with corresponding "id" value that defines the actual dependencies.
 For example, if you examine the WebApplicationList.xml file for the "PHPApp" dependency element, you find the set of PHPApp dependencies:

     [!code-xml[Main](integrate-the-windows-web-application-gallery-into-a-control-panel/samples/sample21.xml)]
-4. The **&lt;** productId&gt; element contains the reference to the corresponding product in the parent feed WebProductList.xml.
+4. The `&lt;productId&gt;` element contains the reference to the corresponding product in the parent feed WebProductList.xml.
 For example:

     - ID = WDeployNoSMO, corresponds to Web Deploy without SMO
     - ID= PHP, corresponds to the PHP engine (currently: 5.2.11)